han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 layout: bloglayout.html
 title: 'Book Review: A Philosophy of Software Design'
 description: ok
-date: 2024-08-28
+date: 2024-09-02
 ---

 <img src="/public/2024/03/a-philosophy-of-software-design-cover.jpeg"></img>

-I discovered this book from a [Tweet from Antirez's (author of Redis)](https://twitter.com/antirez/status/1727706640147738998).
-This is not to be taken lightly as Redis is regarded as some of the best codebases available out there.
+I discovered this book from a [Tweet from Antirez](https://twitter.com/antirez/status/1727706640147738998).
+Redis is regarded as some of the best codebases available out there, so his opinion was not to be taken lightly.

-I recommend this book to software engineers who care about the quality of the code and strive to design better software.

-I wish I had come to read this book earlier in my career as I find it more practical and influential than any of the blogs and other books I had read back then.
+I wish I had come to read this book earlier in my career as I find it more practical than then articles and other books I had read back then.
+I recommend this book for people who care and strive to improve the quality of their code.

 The learnings of this books is not tied to any technology or framework or tech stack.
-It gives practical fundamentals about software design and understanding of complexity.
+It teaches about fundamentals of complexity in regards to software.

 For this article, I will select few concepts that I found most interesting, and share some of my experiences and thoughts.
 The content unless quoted is my opinion, not the author's writing.

 Let's first start with a little story that I think all software developers are familiar with:

 * We start a brand new project and set it up with the latest technology and version of the libraries.
 We are all happy, know the entire codebase, we can get something working very quickly.
 * After a while, bugs starts to appear, and there are new requirements that we did not originally anticipate.
-We now need to handle edge cases and thinkg about technical tradeoffs we need to make.
+We now need to handle edge cases and think about technical tradeoffs we need to make.
 * Time goes on, and at some point we feel things have gotten slower to release, we don't undertand some parts of the codebase and need to re-read it multiple times.
-We feel the urge to refactor or rewrite some parts of the code however a major refactor or rewrite is a major investment and its payoff is not guaranteed.
+We feel the urge to refactor or rewrite some parts of the code but a major refactor or rewrite is a big investment and its payoff is not guaranteed.
 * This whole proccess is accellerated if there are multiple developers working on the project.
 * We say that the codebase has become complex.

 I have experienced this lifecycle again and again in basically all software project I've worked with.
-It is a bit frustrating that software project needs to end up like this.
+It is a bit frustrating that software projects needs to end up like this.
 But with enough experience we can make more educated decisions on how to handle it.
 * First is to gain an understanding about the design proccess.
 I will go more in detail in another article. (is the other book that Antirez reocmmended)
-* Another thing we can do is to better understand what complexity is and what causes it.
+* Another thing we can do is to understand what complexity is and what causes it.
 This is exactly what this book is about.

 ### It’s All About Complexity (Chapter 1)